 Name: Joanne C. Hillhouse

-About the Author: Joanne C. Hillhouse, born in Ottos, Antigua, is also the author of The Boy from Willow Bend, Dancing Nude in the Moonlight, and Oh Gad!
-Fish Outta Water is her first children’s picture book.
+About the Author: Joanne C. Hillhouse, born in Ottos Antigua, is also the author of The Boy from Willow Bend, Dancing Nude in the Moonlight, Oh Gad!, and Musical Youth.
+Her writing also appears in several anthologies and various international publications.
+She freelances as a writer, editor, writing coach, and course/workshop coordinator.

 For more visit the fiction pages and/or http://jhohadli.wordpress.com Joanne C. Hillhouse is the founder of the Wadadli Youth Pen Prize and the resident blogger at Wadadli Pen.